zehao-ba/Network-and-communication/README.md

       l.
 Frame on FDDI – SSH message from D to S. <br>

 ### Assignment 2:
-1. Experimental study with Wireshark
+1. Experimental study with Wireshark;